Abraxas1010/semantic-closure-lean/06_Paper_Math_Outline.md

 # Closing the Loop (2025, López‑Díaz & Gershenson) — math outline + Lean mapping

-This note summarizes the **basic mathematical scaffolding** used in:

-- `WIP/Closing the loop_ how semantic closure.pdf`

-and maps it to the Lean mechanization shipped in this repo, including the standalone researcher-verification bundle under:
+This note summarizes the **basic mathematical scaffolding** used in the paper *Closing the loop: how semantic closure enables open-ended evolution* (J. R. Soc.
+Interface 22: 20250784) and maps it to the Lean mechanization shipped in this repo, including the standalone researcher-verification bundle under:

-- `WIP/ClosingTheLoop_PaperPack/RESEARCHER_BUNDLE/`
+- `./RESEARCHER_BUNDLE/`

 ---